Neil Lucas

-Neil Bedford Lucas PSM, JP (born 10 August 1945) was the Administrator of Christmas Island and Cocos (Keeling) Islands.
-He served in the office from January 2006 to October 2009, when he was replaced by Brian Lacy.
+Neil Bedford Lucas PSM, JP (born 10 August 1945) is an Australian politician who served as the Administrator of Christmas Island and Cocos (Keeling) Islands from January 2006 to October 2009, when he was replaced by Brian Lacy.

-He was formerly the CEO for the City of Berwick, the Mayor of Casey, the State Member for Eumemmerring Province from 1996–2002, representing the Liberal Party, Parliamentary Secretary to the Leader of the Victorian Legislative Council and consultant to the Victorian Ministers for Local Government and Planning.
+Lucas was a Liberal Party member of the Victorian Legislative Council, representing the Eumemmerring Province from 1996 to 2002.
+He was the Parliamentary Secretary to the Leader of the Victorian Legislative Council and consultant to the Victorian Ministers for Local Government and Planning.
+He attempted to move to the lower house and contested the seat of Gembrook in 2002 state election but was unsuccessful.

-He was appointed a Justice of the Peace (JP) upon taking the position of Mayor of Casey.
+Prior to state politics, Lucas was formerly the CEO for the City of Berwick and then the Mayor of Casey.
+He was appointed a justice of the peace (JP) upon taking the position of Mayor of Casey.

 In recognition of his significant contributions over the years Mr Lucas was awarded the Public Service Medal (PSM) in 1995 for outstanding public service to local government.